Anne McLaughlin: Parliamentary career

 McLaughlin stood in Glasgow Rutherglen at the 2001 general election, coming second with 14.1% of the vote behind the incumbent Labour MP Tommy McAvoy.

 In June 2011 she was selected as the SNP candidate at the 2011 Inverclyde by-election.
 At the election, McLaughlin came second with 33% of the vote behind the Labour candidate Iain McKenzie.

 At the 2015 general election, McLaughlin was elected to Parliament as MP for Glasgow North East with 58.1% of the vote and a majority of 9,222.

 At the snap 2017 general election, McLaughlin was defeated, coming second with 42.2% of the vote behind the Labour candidate Paul Sweeney.

 McLaughlin regained her seat of Glasgow North East at the 2019 general election, winning with 46.9% of the vote and a majority of 2,548.

 In June 2024, McLaughlin was reselected as the SNP candidate for Glasgow North East at the 2024 general election.
 However, she was not re-elected, and lost to the Labour Party candidate Maureen Burke.

+Post-parliamentary career

+Following her defeat at the 2024 UK General Election, McLaughlin unsuccessfully attempted to be an SNP candidate for the 2026 Scottish Parliamentary elections.
+She now works as a freelance consultant.

 Personal life

-Anne lives in Dennistoun.
+McLaughlin lives in Dennistoun.
 She has been in a long-term relationship with Glasgow City Council Councillor Graham Campbell.